curityio/curity-operational-training/README.md

 ## Training Roles

-There are three roles, targeted at people who manage the Curity Identity Server:
+There are three logical roles, targeted at people who manage the Curity Identity Server.\
+Anyone who is interested in the Curity Identity Server can complete the training.

 | Role | Description |
 | ---- | ----------- |